bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 19/06/2020

+Routine finds t_0, t_N, and asks user for a manually inputed day0 to correspond with te seleceted curisoity rover data point.

 ## 03/06/2020

 Routine has been working and producing valid output for 1 month.
 Paper in production.